bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 246.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image246.webp){width="4.0in" height="2.0927351268591425in"}

-So, on here when I\'m looking at a large screen, I\'m only taking up one, two, three columns.
+So, on here when I&apos;m looking at a large screen, I&apos;m only taking up one, two, three columns.
 All right.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->